tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 NOTE: This will install the latest version of QT which may not be compatible with older OS versions.

-If you cannot use the most recent version, download the online installer from https://www.qt.io/download and install the appropriate version (min 5.9.2).
-If installing via this method, be sure to install the depricated QT Script libraries.
+If you cannot use the most recent version, download the online installer from https://www.qt.io/download and install the appropriate `macOS` version (min 5.9.2).
+If installing via this method, be sure to install the `Qt Script (Deprecated)` libraries.

 ### Set up OpenToonz repository